annehebert/TransplantYLG/README.md

 # YearsofLifeGainedfromTransplant

+#### In progress

-In progress repository for code estimating the years of life gained through organ transplant from donors deceased of drug overdose deaths.
+This is a repository for code estimating the years of life gained through organ transplant from donors deceased of drug overdose deaths.

 Work with Alison Hill at Johns Hopkins University https://alsnhll.github.io